 Background checks can be customized to meet an employer’s industry needs and best practices.
 A wide variety of background check products exists with some only pertaining to specific job titles or positions.
 It’s important for employers to know which products and services are required for their applicants and learn how to build and implement a background screening program that meets compliance.
 Learn how to determine what products are required for your industry and how they help you make safer, hiring decisions.

 Businesses that are regulated by the Department of Transportation (DOT) are required to maintain Driver Qualification (DQ) files along with standard employee documents.
 These files ensure that an employee meets the safety, health, and qualifications necessary to operate a Commercial Motor Vehicle (CMV).
-DQ can require a lot of documents which can be quite time consuming when trying to maintain them.
-Learn why it’s crucial remain compliant and stay up-to-date with your DQ file requirements.
+DQ files can require a lot of documents which can be quite time consuming when trying to maintain them.
+Learn why it’s crucial to remain compliant and stay up-to-date with your DQ file requirements.

 Why make the change to electronic?
 An eCCF is an electronic version of the traditional paper Custody and Control Form (CCF) used for ordering drug tests, specimen collection processing, and chain of custody documentation for workplace drug testing.
 Unlike the electronic version, when paper is involved; mistakes are made.
 An eCCF speeds up turnaround times and prevents common user-errors.
-These forms make their way through quite a few hands, from the TPA to the lab and on to the collection site, which is why it’s so important that they remain error free.
+These forms make their way through quite a few hands, from the TPA to the lab and on to the collection site, which is why it’s so important that they remain error-free.